Blake Snell: Personal life

 Snell grew up a Seattle Mariners fan.
 His nickname "Snellzilla" originally belonged to his oldest brother, but he seized it for himself at age eleven.

-Snell owned a home in St. Petersburg, Florida but sold it for $1.4 million in 2021.
-He resides in Lynnwood, Washington during the offseason.
+Snell owned a home in St. Petersburg, Florida, but sold it in 2021.
+He resides in Lynnwood, Washington.
+Snell and Haeley Mar, his wife, had a son in June 2024, and another son in August 2025.